maek95/react-native-memory-game-Java-SpringBoot-animated-character/README.md

 # Memory Game

 Welcome to my Memory Game - inspired by the Maven encounter in the renowned ARPG game Path of Exile.
 My game is a simple and engaging game built with React Native where the player must remember and replicate the order in which the circle's slices flash purple.
+The player replicates the order by clicking on a slice which then moves the character, if it is correct it flashes green, if it is wrong it flashes red and causes a 1 second penalty.

 ## Table of Contents